xuankimtran/docs-1/pages/katalon-studio/docs/bitbucket-intergration.md

 permalink: katalon-studio/docs/bitbucket-integration.html
 ---

 **BitBucket** is a web-based source control repository hosting service by Atlassian.
-Katalon Studio provides/supports the integration with BitBucket that simplifies performing various commands directly from Katalon Studio UI such as: add Katalon Studio project files to the repositories; commit and pull changes, and push them to the repositories, and so on.
+Katalon Studio provides the integration with BitBucket that simplifies performing various commands directly from Katalon Studio UI such as: add Katalon Studio project files to the repositories; commit and pull changes, and push them to the repositories, and so on.

 **Requirements**

 - Your computer already configured [Git Integration](https://docs.katalon.com/katalon-studio/docs/git-integration.html#configure-git-integration).
 - Connect to your [BitBucket](https://bitbucket.org/) account.
 - You already [Created a Git repository](https://support.atlassian.com/bitbucket-cloud/docs/create-a-git-repository/) in BitBucket.

-## Work with BitBucket Repositories

-This section gives instructions on how to work with BitBucket repositories using Git.

 ### Connect to Git with SSH Keys